 The use of any electronic device during the evaluation tests will not be allowed, unless expressly authorized.
-The fact of introducing an electronic device not authorized in the examination room, will be considered a reason for not passing the subject in this academic year and the overall rating will be suspended (0,0).
+Introducing an electronic device not authorized in the exam will be considered a reason for not passing the course in this academic year (0,0).